-LoopbackDetection Status: Here you can enable or disable Loopback Detection function globally.
-Detection Interval: Set a Loopback Detection interval between 1 and 1000 seconds.
+Loopback Detection Status: Here you can enable or disable loopback detection function globally.
+Detection Interval: Set a loopback detection interval between 1 and 1000 seconds.
 By default, it's 30 seconds.
-Automatic Recovery Time: Time after which the blocked port would automatically recover to normal status.
-It can be set as integral times of detection interval.
+Automatic Recovery Time : Time allowed for automatic recovery when a loopback is detected.
+It can be set as integral multiple of detection interval.
 Web Refresh Status: Here you can enable or disable web automatic refresh.
 Web Refresh Interval: Set a web refresh interval between 3 and 100 seconds.
 By default, it's 3 seconds.